 5- Extra features

-Espresso machines usually have a lot of extra features than a normal Espresso machine.
-And obviously, extra features come at some cost.
+Espresso machines usually have a lot of extra features than a normal Coffee machine.
+And these features naturally add to the cost.

 I) Milk Frother